Logo

 Helen Mirren's mother, Kathleen "Kitty" Alexandrina Eva Matilda, was a working-class woman from West Ham, the thirteenth of fourteen children born to a butcher whose own father was the butcher to Queen Victoria.

-Helen Mirren's father, Vasily Petrovich Mironoff, was a member of an exiled family of the Russian nobility; he was taken to England when he was two by his father, Pyotr Vasilievich Mironov.
+Helen Mirren's father, Vasily Petrovich Mironoff, was a member of an old exiled family of the Russian nobility dating back to the first half of the 15th century; he was taken to England when he was two by his father, Pyotr Vasilievich Mironov.

-Helen Mirren became a diplomat and was negotiating an arms deal in Britain when he and his family were stranded by the Russian Revolution in 1917.
+Helen Mirren later became a diplomat in the service of Nicholas II and was negotiating an arms deal in Britain when he and his family were stranded by the Russian Revolution in 1917.

-Helen Mirren settled in England and became a London cab driver to support his family.
+Helen Mirren settled in London and became a cab driver to support his family.

 Helen Mirren was an ambulance driver during the war, and served in the East End of London during the Blitz.